Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 2

 Knicks Players to Watch

-- Randle paces the Knicks with 25.1 points per contest and 10 rebounds (ninth in league), while also posting 4.1 assists.
+- Randle leads his team in both points (25.1) and rebounds (10) per game, and also puts up 4.1 assists.
+At the other end, he averages 0.6 steals and 0.3 blocked shots.

-- Jalen Brunson posts a team-high 6.2 assists per contest.
-He is also averaging 24 points and 3.5 rebounds, shooting 49.2% from the floor and 41.6% from downtown with 2 made 3-pointers per game.
+- Jalen Brunson posts a team-best 6.2 assists per contest.
+He is also putting up 24 points and 3.5 rebounds, shooting 49.2% from the floor and 41.6% from beyond the arc with 2 made 3-pointers per contest.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!